Free Buyers Guide

 Is My New Home Single-phase or Three-phase?

 Because your home is being built, it will most likely be a three-phase site.
-There are a lot of variables that require solar experts to correctly install any kind of system on a three-phase home – whether it’s a string system or a microinverter system.
+There are a lot of variables that require solar experts to correctly install any kind of system on a three-phase home – whether it’s a string inverter system, a Powerwall 3 system, or a microinverter system.

 You’ll want to make certain that your home is connected properly to the grid.
 How your home is connected will affect the options you have for solar on your roof depending on where you live.
 You might not be maximising your solar savings if your solar is not correctly installed.